Robert Marvin "Bobby" Hull, OC - Born January 3, 1939 in Point Anne, Ontario is a Canadian retired ice Hockey left winger and coach.

 The Hawks next moved Hull up to the main junior affiliate, the OHA's St. Catharines Teepees.
 During his second year, in 1956-57, Hull scored 16 points in 13 playoff matches for the Garden City team.
 A few months later, he put two pucks past New York Rangers goalie Gump Worsley in a pre-season game to launch one of the greatest of NHL careers.

-Hull's highly anticipated regular-season debut came in 1957-58.
-He didn't disappoint the Hawks' fans and brass and turned in a fine 13 goal and 47-point effort that year to finish runner-up to Toronto's Frank Mahovlich in the Calder Trophy voting at the end of the season.
+Hull's highly anticipated regular season NHL debut came on October 8, 1957 vs the Toronto Maple Leafs at Chicago Stadium.
+He scored his 1st NHL goal vs Don Simmons of the Boston Bruins on October 22, 1957 at 16:00 of the 1st period at Chicago Stadium and didn't disappoint the Black Hawks' fans and brass, as he turned in a fine 13 goal and 47-point effort that year to finish runner-up to Toronto's Frank Mahovlich in the Calder Trophy voting at the end of the season.
 Hull improved to 18 goals and 50 points in his sophomore year before breaking out in 1959-60 with a league-high 39 goals and 81 points.
 Teamed with Bill Hay and Murray Balfour on the Million Dollar Line, Hull won the Art Ross Trophy and earned a place on the NHL First All-Star Team.

 Hull married former figure skater, Joanne McKay, in 1960.
 Together they had five children, Bobby Jr., Blake, Brett (who later had a stellar NHL career of his own), Bart, and Michelle.